sky-uk/client-lib-ios-test-foundation/README.md

 TODO

 ### Demos
-##Demo iOS App
+## Demo iOS App
 The app requests a text and an image to the mock sever.
-The project include an UI test example showing mock server usage
+The project includes an UI test example showing mock server usage.
 ```swift
 import XCTest
 import SkyTestFoundation